 The Deansgate bar has been refurbished from its Manchester roots and matured with its custom.
 Gone is the eighties décor, to be replaced with fantastically opulent, modern styling, yet retaining old school nods to the past.
 Ornate ceilings, dark, moody, slightly industrial décor, with all the things which Manchester loves.

-Theatrically served with high shelved bottles, the comprehensive bar is home to 130 different gins.
+Theatrically served with high shelved bottles, the comprehensive bar is home to over 300 different gins.
 Yes, one hundred and thirty different gins.
-Staggering, considering there’s only about 35 notable gin brands in any well-stocked supermarket or liquor store.
+Staggering, considering there’s only about 35 notable gin brands in any well-stocked supermarket or booze shop.

 Their most premium gin is Monkey 47 Distillers Edition priced at £9 a measure.
 A drop that might not be best suited to the tasteful match-day crowd of a weekend but your discerning Friday night drinker you find in Atlas Bar until 2-3am.

 The food offering at Atlas offers concentrates on breakfast, brunch and lunch.
-Chef, Ross Parker, brings accolades from Harvey Nichols Second Floor.
-A quality service that is prepared from as early as 7:30am for early birds passing the suitably situated establishment on their way to work or gym.
+Chef Ross Parker brings accolades from Harvey Nichols Second Floor, combined with a top quality service that is prepared from as early as 7:30am for early birds passing the suitably situated establishment on their way to work or gym.
 Try the eggs Benedict (£6).

 Now with after-work offers (half price gin & tonic or house wine for £10 from 5-7pm every day), Atlas Bar is the perfect pre-theatre place to meet.